Short film nominees comforted that win or lose, their work will live on in hearts of dozens - The Beaverton

 “We were told not to interact with the beautiful people,” said K.D.
 Dávila, who produced, directed and bank-rolled Please Hold, nominated for ‘Best Live Action Short’. “‘Don’t look at them, don’t even think the same words as them,’ [the producers] told us and I’m good with that.
 If I can time it just right, I’m hoping to get a forced-perspective selfie that makes it look like I’m hanging out with a two-foot tall Guillermo Del Toro.”

-Despite being filmed hours in advance of the main ceremony inside the folding chair storage room of the Dolby Theatre, the mini-ceremony for the short categories is no less prestigious.
+Despite being filmed hours in advance of the main ceremony inside the folding chair storage room of the Dolby Theatre, the mini-ceremony for the categories is no less prestigious.
 For many attendees, this will be their only non-funeral opportunity to wear a suit, which more than compensates for being banned from the ‘regular people’ bathrooms and forced to use the outhouse in the alley.

 Will Packer, producer of the ceremony, emphasized how lucky these are to be included at all.
 “What can you do, they technically are filmmakers.
 They should be grateful for their third-tier swag bags, which mostly contain sawdust.
 And we look the other way when they stuff their pockets with hors d’oeuvres.”